 Albert Edward Harrison was born in 1884, in Battersea, London, the son of James Harrison, labourer, of 40 Great Suffolk St, and his wife Elizabeth.
 Albert was christened on 20th April 1884.
 He was at school in Wandsworth (recorded 15th January 1894).
 In Q3 1907 he married Edith Maria Rhoda Down (born 28th November 1881, Plympton, Devon) in Wandsworth and their daughter Gwendolen Rhoda Harrison was born on 1st March 1910 in Cardiff.

 In 1911, at the age of 27, he was a Manager (Printing & Newspaper) in Cardiff (living at 219 Mackintosh Place, Cardiff) and in 1915 he became the Managing Director of Cambrian News Ltd when it was taken over by a new company, with Lord Rhondda as one director.
+On 11th November 1918, the day of the Armistice, he became a Freemason, with the Cardiff Exchange Lodge.
 In 1919 he and Lady Rhondda, with a share apiece, took over the South Wales Journal of Commerce, then part of the estate of the late Viscount Rhondda.
 On 4th March 1920 A.E.
 Harrison of the Journal of Commerce delivered a lecture on “Blind Optimism and Misleading Leaders” to the Cardiff Business Club.
 In 1926 he was succeeded as Managing Director of the Club by H. Read, the father of Robert Read the Editor.

 In 1922 he was re-elected the county Hon.
 Sec. of the Glamorgan branch of the British Red Cross Society.
 In 1930 his parents-in-law celebrated their golden wedding when his father-in-law Mr Down was still working at the South Wales Printing and Publishing Co.
 Ltd, of which Albert was joint managing director.
 But at the time of the dinner he was about to make a move.